capreolus-ir/capreolus/docs/cli.md

 `capreolus <command> [with <configuration options>]`.
 If no command is specified, `train` is used as the default.
 Configuration options are specified in `key=value` format.

 ### Train Command
 The `train` command trains a reranking model for `niters` iterations on a single training set.
 This command displays the *results path*, where the experiment's output will be stored, at the beginning of training.
-As described above, this (long) path is a combination of a root directory and a string encoding all configuration options influencing the expriment's output.
+As described above, this (long) path is a combination of a root directory and a string encoding all configuration options influencing the experiment's output.
 The root directory is indicated by the `$CAPREOLUS_RESULTS` environment variable and defaults to `results/` if unset.

 **Example:**
 `capreolus train with reranker=KNRM niters=10 benchmark=robust04.title.wsdm20demo fold=s1`